cypress-io/cypress-documentation/content/faq/questions/dashboard-faq.md

 Tests are recorded when [cypress run](/guides/guides/command-line#cypress-run) is called with the `--record` flag while supplying the record `--key`.
-This means your [test run data](/guides/dashboard/runs) is being "recorded" to the Dashboard.
+This means your [test run data](/guides/cloud/runs) is being "recorded" to Cypress Cloud.

 We consider each time the `it()` function is called to be a single test.
 So you will generally have several tests recorded within each spec file and likely